Zetaphor/lemmy-loops/README.md

-# zemmy-web
+# Loops, a Lemmy client

 A PWA/Desktop client for Lemmy.
-Very much a work in progress, name likely to change.
+Very much a work in progress.

 Built with Vue 3, Tailwind CSS, and DaisyUI.